University Rover Challenge: Teams

+Students from the Warsaw University of Technology, Poland, with their HAL-062 rover (2026).

 The number and diversity of teams has also grown significantly over the competition's lifespan.
 In 2018, 95 teams representing 10 different countries registered, 36 of which were selected to compete.
 Teams from the US generally make up the majority, but teams from Canada, Poland, and in more recent years, India, are also strongly represented.
 Poland in particular, fielding their first team in 2009, has been particularly competitive.
 A Polish team from Czestochowa University of Technology won the 2018 competition, making 6 consecutive years Poland has been represented on the podium.

 Some teams have been competed for many years in a row.
 Notably the team from Brigham Young University is the only team to have participated in every competition from 2006 to 2018, consistently placing in the top 5.
 That team is funded primarily by the Mechanical Engineering, Electrical Engineering and Physics departments at BYU.